SeraphelCelaena/dmit2008-react-report/README.md

 # DMIT2008 Report: Thinking in React
 By: Andrew Ng<br>
-I am going to do a report on a website I frequent everyday: The seelie.me planner page for a mock representation on how I assume it will work if I were to try to implement it in React.
+I am going to do a report on a website I frequent everyday: The [Seelie.me](https://seelie.inmagi.com/planner) planner page for a mock representation on how I assume it will work if I were to try to implement it in React.

 ### Start with a Mock
 Here is the page I am going to be analyzing.